-Grunas Waterfall and Canyon Trail: This is a trek rated easy.
+This is an easy-rated trek.
 It meanders along the river and through the forest providing scenic views and pretty waterfalls.
 The 4.58-mile (7.37 km) trail ascends 663 feet before circling back.
 The trail is a partial loop trek.

 Theth National Park was created to protect multiple facets of the region.
 First and foremost, the park protects biodiversity and differing ecosystems.
 Second, the park protects a variety of cultural and historical features investing in the heritage of the country.

 The park has been recognized as a Protected Historic Center for the country as well as declared an Important Bird Area and an Important Plant Area by the IUCN.
 Protecting both the natural and cultural facets of the park is important to the Albanian government.Back to Top

 - Dinarides, National Park Thethi, http://www.discoverdinarides.com/en/park/national_park_thethi/, retrieved August 2020.